What's worth mentioning in Moville?

 Carrowmena Community Centre

-Carrowmena Community Centre is taking over the Good as New Shop (beside the lower chemist Moville) for six weeks.
-All donations greatly appreciated.
-Tel: 9367251.
-Raffle tickets will also be on sale.
+Telephone: 9367251.
+Walk and Talk group meets on Wednesdays at 10.30am; Knit and Natter on Thursdays at 11am (bring any knitting or stitching project).
+Call the Centre to book a place.

-Walk and Talk group meets on Wednesdays at 10.30am; Knit and Natter on Thursday at 11am; Tremone Historical Society will meet on Thursday 19 February at 8pm.
-Tai Chi course started on Monday.
-Call Centre to book.
-Tel:9367251.
+Gaelscoil Cois Feabhail will hold an Information/Open Evening in the school on Tuesday, March , at 6pm.
+Parents and children welcome.
+Fáilte roimh thuistí agus roimh pháistí.
+To contact the school, e-mail: gaelscoilcoisfeabhail2007@yahoo.ie or call 9385762.
+Enrolment forms are available on school website: www.gaelscoilfeabhail.com

 Moville Yoga